 - Spend time at public parks.

 - Teach your children about the value of money by giving them allowances and expecting them to save up to pay for some things they want.
 If you can get them to save and invest some of their money, you might even institute a matching program, where you chip in a dollar for every one or two dollars they save.
-Eventually, get them investing in strong companies such as PepsiCo
+Eventually, get them investing in strong, stable blue-chip companies like PepsiCo

 - Learn to cut your kids' hair yourself.
 You and your spouse might even learn to cut each other's hair.
 There are instructional videos and kits available.
 With a little practice, you'll likely be pleased with the results and will be saving considerable money.